xbeat/Machine-Learning/README.md

 Spark and MapReduce are powerful frameworks for distributed data processing.
 While MapReduce was pioneering, Spark has become more popular due to its speed and versatility.
 This presentation will explore both, focusing on their implementation in Python.

+## Intuition Behind Convolution and Pooling in CNNs

+Understanding Convolution in CNNs

+Convolution is a fundamental operation in Convolutional Neural Networks (CNNs) that helps in feature extraction from input images.
+It involves sliding a small filter or kernel over the input image to create a feature map.
+This process allows the network to detect various features like edges, textures, and patterns.

 ## Unveiling Feature Selection in Machine Learning with Python

 The Importance of Feature Selection